ClimenteA/simple-firebase/README.md

 let doc = await f.find("collectionName", custom_id)

 ```
-You can also fetch a document from a colection by it's ID.
+You can also fetch a document from a collection by its ID.

 ### Delete document(s)